UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/git_workflow.rst

 ``$ git push``

-Now you can begin your work:
+Now you can begin your work.

-create a dir to do the Exercise in:

-``$ mkdir mailroom``

-(remember to make sure you are creating this new dir in *your own working directory*)

-Create your new python file(s) in that new directory.
+Create your new python file(s) in the students/yourname/lessons/lesson0n/assignemnt directory.
 Then add it to git before you start writing any real code -- just to make sure you don't forget:

 ``$ git add mailroom.py``